What is Achilles tendon rupture?

 This minimally invasive technique uses smaller incisions, reducing recovery time and minimising scarring while effectively repairing the tendon.

-A well-structured rehabilitation programme is essential for proper recovery and restoring foot functionality after Achilles tendon rupture surgery.
-Recovery typically takes several months and requires an intensive rehabilitation programme.
+A well-structured rehabilitation program is essential for proper recovery and restoring foot functionality after Achilles tendon rupture surgery.
+Recovery typically takes several months and requires an intensive rehabilitation program.

 Achilles tendon rupture treatment specialists